Generalized Linear Mixed Models (GLMMs) in R

 Program

-On day 3, we will merge the topics from day 2 (variance structures and random effects) with the GLM framework, which means that we arrive at using GLMMs.
-We will talk about specification, diagnostics, and common issues when working with GLMMs, in particular variance partitioning and model selection for fixed and random effects.
-If we have time, we will also introduce cross-validation and the bootstrap.
+On day 3, we will merge the topics from day 2 (variance structures and random effects) with the GLM framework, arriving at the topic of GLMMs.
+We will talk about model specification of GLMMs; residual and goodness-of-fit diagnostics; and common issues when working with GLMMs, in particular variance partitioning and model selection for fixed and random effects.
+If we have time, we will also introduce cross-validation and the bootstrap techniques as non-parametric alternative to the standard calculations of p-values and confidence intervals.

-Day 4 is about correlation structure in the data, other than random effects.
-Specifically, we'll talk about spatial, temporal and phylogenetic correlation structures and how to account for them in regression models.
+Day 4 will concentrate on autoregressive correlation structures in the data.
+Specifically, we'll talk about spatial, temporal and phylogenetic correlation structures and how to test and account for them in GLMMs.

 Cost overview